Wunderbyte-GmbH/moodle-theme_squared/README.txt

 ==============
  1. Put Moodle in 'Maintenance Mode' so that there are no users using it bar you as the administrator.
  2. Change the theme to another theme of your choice.
- 3. In '/theme/' remove the folder 'essential'.
+ 3. In '/theme/' remove the folder 'squared'.
  4. Put Moodle out of Maintenance Mode.

 Reporting issues
 ================
 Before reporting an issue, please ensure that you are running the latest version for your release of Moodle.
-It is essential that you are operating the required version of Moodle as stated at the top - this is because the theme relies on core functionality that is out of its control.
+It is important that you are operating the required version of Moodle as stated at the top - this is because the theme relies on core functionality that is out of its control.

 When reporting an issue you can check he issue list https://github.com/dasistwas/moodle-theme_squared/issues and if the problem does not exist, create an issue.

-It is essential that you provide as much information as possible, the critical information being the contents of the theme's 'version.php' file.
+It is important that you provide as much information as possible, the critical information being the contents of the theme's 'version.php' file.
 Other version information such as specific Moodle version, theme name and version also helps.
 A screen shot can be really useful in visualising the issue along with any files you consider to be relevant.